 - Alvear Icon Hotel | The Alvear Icon is part of the Leading Hotels of the World.
 The modern suites and rooms are spacious and offer panoramic views of the city from its 32 stories.
-However, the best view of all is from the hotel’s roof top bar.
+However, the best view of all is from the hotel’s rooftop bar.
 They have a spa, fitness center, and a climatized pool.
 It’s a luxurious 5 stars and the place to stay to pamper yourself.
 Check rates and availability here.

-Airbnb | Budget Accommodation in Puerto Madero
+Apartments in Puerto Madero

 The price tags on the luxury hotels in Puerto Madero aren’t for the faint of heart.

-The building has all the same amenities as the nearby hotels: roof top pool, gym, and sauna, for a fraction of the price.
+The building has all the same amenities as the nearby hotels like a fitness center and pool for a fraction of the price.

 That doesn’t mean it’s without its highlights.
 Chinatown is in Belgrano, as well as an unexpected Statue of Liberty replica.

 The Glorieta de Belgrano houses regular outdoor Milongas, with locals coming out to dance tango in the open air.

 It has squares and parks with playgrounds, the streets weave below a canopy of trees and the sidewalks are wider.

 And with two train lines and the subway going through Belgrano, you can be in Palermo or downtown within twenty minutes.

 Belgrano C vs. Belgrano r

 This northern neighborhood is about as big as Palermo, so take a look at the map before you reserve your apartment here.

 Belgrano R is more upscale.
 There are mansions, wide sidewalks, cobblestones and overall charm.

 Plaza Castelli is next to the train station for the Mitre line, which will take you to Palermo or Downtown in 8-20 minutes respectively.

 Belgrano C is near Chinatown.
 There is another train station here as well as the Subte D metro line.

 This area is more commercial than Belgrano R. There are more apartment towers versus houses.

 Where to Stay in Belgrano

 It’s a wonderful little neighborhood.
 And while it may be overlooked by visitors, it’s up and coming for younger locals.

-The vibe is calmer than its party focused neighbor.
+The vibe is calmer than its party-focused neighbor.
 Think more young professionals and families in small apartment buildings or houses.

 This neighborhood is home the city’s best Flea Market and the blocks surrounding it are quirky, filled with street art and murals.

 Where to Stay in Colegiales